Demon to sit down with Crows, another Lion has interest, Sun down to three

 It was part of a campaign where the 21-year-old featured 10 times at AFL level, however he was left out of the Giants' elimination final side that lost to Hawthorn.

-GWS matched a bid at pick No.16 in the 2022 draft to secure Rowston as part of its Northern Academy, with his impending deal part of a bigger plan for the club to tie down its best prospects before they hit contract years.
+The Giants matched a bid at pick No.16 in the 2022 draft to secure Rowston as part of their Northern Academy, with his impending deal part of a bigger plan for the club to tie down its best prospects before they hit contract years.

 Connor Idun (2032), Jack Buckley (2030), Aaron Cadman (2030), Darcy Jones (2028), Cody Angove (2028), Ryan Angwin (2028), James Leake (2028) and Logan Smith (2028) have all been signed across recent months, having initially been set to enter a contract year in 2026. – Riley Beveridge